-This Court should rehear the divided panel's erroneous determination that the Arizona Alliance for Retired Americans, Voto Latino, and Priorities USA (collectively "Plaintiffs") lack Article III standing.
+This Court should apply existing precedent and affirm the District Court's finding that the Arizona Alliance for Retired Americans, Voto Latino, and Priorities USA (collectively "Plaintiffs") have Article III standing.2

-The majority reached this conclusion by holding that an organizational plaintiff has an injury-in-fact "only" when the challenged conduct "directly injures the organization's preexisting core activities and does so apart from the plaintiffs' response to that governmental action."
-Op. at 7 (emphasis in original).
-This holding improperly narrows organizational standing.
-More specifically, the majority's restrictive approach departs from Havens Realty v.
-Coleman, 455 U.S. 363 (1982), and misconstrues the recent unanimous decision in Food & Drug Administration v.
+The majority opinion of the panel wrongly concluded that an organizational plaintiff has an injury-in-fact "only" when the challenged conduct "directly injures the organization's preexisting core activities and does so apart from the plaintiffs' response to that governmental action."
+Op. at 7 (emphasis in original).3 This finding improperly narrowed organizational standing.
+More specifically, the majority's restrictive approach departed from Havens Realty v.
+Coleman, 455 U.S. 363 (1982), and misconstrued the Supreme Court's recent unanimous decision in Food & Drug Administration v.
 Alliance for Hippocratic Medicine, 602 U.S. 367 (2024) ("FDA").

-If the majority's opinion remains intact, it will have severe consequences for organizations like Amici, which are vulnerable to a variety of harms at the hands of governmental action and private conduct.
-Unlike other litigants, Amici would be uniquely barred from redressing concrete and particularized injuries merely because they do not fit within the majority's cramped definition of organizational harm.
+If the majority's reasoning were followed, it would have severe consequences for organizations like Amici, which are vulnerable to a variety of harms at the hands of governmental action and private conduct.
+Unlike other litigants, Amici would be uniquely barred from redressing concrete and particularized injuries merely because they do not fit within the cramped definition of organizational harm described in the panel's majority opinion.

-&lt;sup>2 Amici take no position regarding whether Arizona Senate Bill 1260, Ariz.
+2 Amici take no position regarding whether Arizona Senate Bill 1260, Ariz.
 H.B.
 Summary, 2022 Reg.
 Sess.
 S.B.
 1260, violates the National Voter Registration Act, 52 U.S.C. § 20507.

-&lt;sup>3 Citations to "Op." refer to pages 1 through 39 of the panel's majority opinion issued on September 20, 2024.
+3 Citations to "Op." refer to pages 1 through 39 of the panel's majority opinion issued on September 20, 2024.

-The majority also purports to overrule all prior Circuit precedent on organizational standing, yet many of this Court's previous decisions are wholly consistent with Havens and FDA and therefore remain good law.
+The panel majority also purported to overrule all prior Circuit precedent on organizational standing, yet many of this Court's previous decisions are wholly consistent with Havens and FDA and therefore should remain good law regardless of the outcome in this particular case.